Building a gun room and gun walls has become very popular in America. There are many reasons to consider a gun room.

 a wide variety of gear

 6 capacity rifle shelves fit anywhere on the system.
-Stock base supports sit on the shelf.
+The stock base supports sit on the shelf.

 Single stock shelves